Frequently Asked Questions

 What is the Entry/Exit System (EES)?

-The European Union plans to introduce a new digital border Entry/Exit System (EES), changing requirements for non-EU nationals travelling to certain European countries, including France.
-This new electronic system replaces the manual stamping of passports when you enter a country in the Schengen area, registering all entry and exit movements electronically.
+The European Union is introducing a new digital border Entry/Exit System (EES), changing requirements for non-EU nationals travelling to certain European countries, including France.
+This new electronic system registers short stay entry and exit movements electronically.

-Where can I find more information about EES?
+Where can I find more information about the EES?

 You can find more information on the following websites: